jakoblind/js-import/README.md

 ![Emacs js-import](https://jakoblind.github.io/img/emacs-import.gif)

-Select any JavaScript file from your project or dependency from package.json and automatically generate an import statment at the point of the cursor.
+Select any JavaScript file from your project or dependency from package.json and automatically generate an import statement.

 ## Installation
 It's available on [MELPA](https://melpa.org/)